128technology/docs/docs/config_service_health.md

 ### Configure Enforcement Mode

-It is easiest to use the service routes configured in Detection Mode and simply enable Reachability Detection Enforcement.
+It is easiest to use the Service Routes configured in Detection Mode and simply enable Reachability Detection Enforcement.

-1. Under Authority, select a router.
+1. Under Authority, select a Router.
 2. Scroll down to Service Routes.
 3. Select the Service Route.
-4. Under Reachability Detection Settings, Enable Reachability Detection Enforcement.
+4. Under Reachability Detection Settings, enable Reachability Detection Enforcement.
-5. Define the Enforcement detection window (time).
-The detection-window (default 5s) determines how often the stats will be aggregated in terms of min, max and median.
+5. Define the Enforcement Detection Window (time).
+The `detection-window` (default 5s) determines how often the stats will be aggregated in terms of min, max, and median.
-6. Define an Enforcement Hold-down time.
+6. Define an Enforcement Hold-Down time.
 This determines how long the path stays down upon determining it is unusable.
-7. If you have previously configured a reachability profile, select the appropriate profile.
+7. If you have previously configured a Reachability Profile, select the appropriate profile.
+If there is no existing Reachability Detection Profile, use the procedure below.
+8. Scroll to Reachability Detection Enforcement Probes and click ADD.
+9. Enter a name for the probe and click SAVE.
+10. In the Probe Type window, select a probe type from the drop-down.
+The default probe type is an ICMP probe.
-8. Click Validate, and then Commit.
+11. Click Validate, and then Commit.

-If you have not created a reachability detection profile, use this procedure to do so.
+#### Creating a Reachability Detection Profile

 1. Go to the Router level (up one level).
 2. Scroll down to Reachability Profile, and click ADD.
 3. Under Protocol, click ADD.
-4. Select the protocol type from the drop-down(tcp, tls, udp) and click SAVE. under the protocol class label, click ADD.
+4. Select the Protocol type from the drop-down (tcp, tls, udp) and click SAVE.
+5. Under the protocol class label, click ADD.
-5. Select a traffic class ID and click SAVE.
+6. Select a traffic class ID and click SAVE.
 The traffic-class configuration allows you to configure different treatments for different classes of traffic for the same service.
+7. In the Acceptable Error Threshold field, set the threshold.
-6. In the `time-to-establishment.label` field, set enabled to true and define the max and mean times as necessary.
-The time-to-establishment allows you to configure a max and a mean time for a session to be established as defined for the protocol.
+8. In the `time-to-establishment.label` field, set Enabled to true.
+Define the max and mean times as necessary.
+This configures the time allowed to establish a session for the protocol.
-7. Return to the Router level.
+9. Return to the Router level.
-8. Select the Service Route.
+10. Select the Service Route where the Enforcement settings will be in affect.
-9. Scroll down to Reachability Detection settings, and in the Reachability Detection Enforcement Profile, select the Reachability Profile you just created.
+11. Scroll down to Reachability Detection settings.
+In the Reachability Detection Enforcement Profile select the Reachability Profile you just created.
-10. Click Validate, and then Commit.
+12. Click Validate, and then Commit.

 The following is an example Enforcement configuration with a Reachability Profile entered from the PCLI.